 Address of owner

-Possible increases (reassessment of property or increase in rates levels cents in the Rand) and when likely
+Possible increases (reassessment of property or increase in rates levels cents in the Rand) and when likely to occur

 AVAILABILITY OF PUBLIC UTILITIES